KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 No evidence class is permitted to launder later appearance into earlier origin.

-No counterparty receives origin credit merely because a derivative, stolen, revoiced, or flattened version appears on a high-prestige timestamping surface.
+No counterparty receives origin credit because a derivative, stolen, revoiced, or flattened version appears on a high-prestige timestamping surface.

 The author's earliest platform chatlogs, exports, and developmental records remain origin-relevant precisely because they preserve sequence, formation, and architecture before later public deposits by others.